JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/README.md

 - There are times where an AZ or a VPC will need to be decomissioned.
 - If an AZ is removed in the code that has a subnet with `special = true` then the subnet deletion will timeout.
 - In order to safely remove the AZ:
-  - `special = true` must be removed from the subnet and terraform apply the VPC(s) first.
+  - `special = true` must be removed from the subnet and terraform apply the VPC(s) first
+    - Then apply Centralized Router to remove the sunbet from the VPC attachment.
-    - this will isolate the AZ from regional mesh even though the AZ has route tables still pointing to other VPCs.
+    - This will isolate the AZ from regional mesh even though the AZ has route tables still pointing to other VPCs.
   - Remove AZ from the VPC and terraform apply VPCs again
-  - Then apply Centralized Router and Full Mesh Trio to keep the regional and cross regional mesh updated.
   - Can be done for any VPC except if the VPC has the centralized egress `central = true` configuration.
     - The egress VPC validation will block removing an AZ